 One of my favorite dishes at my local Italian joint is Eggplant Parm.
 Who doesn’t love Eggplant Parm?!
 I’ve even heard of anti-eggplant folks secretly admitting their love for a well-done Eggplant Parm.
 As much as I love the dish, I feel a bit guilty eating it sometimes, you know, the big portion of fried on fried.
-So I developed this healthier version that’s packed with protein thanks to quinoa, and it doesn’t skimp on all the scrumptious flavors and comfort of your neighborhood Italian Eggplant Parm.
-Even if you’re not an eggplant lover, I can almost guarantee you’ll be an eggplant parm quinoa ball lover!
-Give it a try.
+So I developed this healthier version of meatless meatballs that’s packed with protein thanks to quinoa, and it doesn’t skimp on all the scrumptious flavors and comfort of your neighborhood Italian Eggplant Parm.
+Even if you’re not an eggplant lover, I can almost guarantee you’ll love these meatless meatballs.
+Give ‘em a try.
 And if you've got some extra eggplant, try this crazy good turkish flatbread with eggplant and feta.

 A little fun fact, there are many, many varieties of eggplants, and they are SO beautiful.
 The eggplant we typically find, the one on the longer side with a deep purple almost black skin is called Nadia.
 And now you know.

-eggplant parm quinoa balls with quick tomato sauce
+eggplant parm meatless meatballs with quick tomato sauce

 1 medium eggplant